ryrob30/mobile-services.en/help/xamarin/c-android/methods-android.md

 * **UserIdentifier**

-  eturns the custom user identifier if a custom identifier has been set.
-Returns null if a custom identifier is not set.
+  If a custom identifier has been set, returns this identifier.
+If a custom identifier is not set, returns null.
 The default value is `null`.

   * Here is the syntax for this method:

     ```java
     public static UserIdentifier();
     ```

   * Here is the code sample for this method:

     ```java